 Big Beach Clean

 When it comes to litter, remember: at land = at sea!
-That’s why we are delighted to announce that we will be joining Clean Coasts again for the Big Beach Clean 2021.
-Don’t be put off by the title of the initiative, it’s open to everyone no matter where you live in the country to take part – every bit of litter that isn’t picked of the ground will eventually make its way through our waterways to the sea.
+That’s why we are asking National Spring Clean volunteers to join Clean Coasts again for the Big Beach Clean 2021.
+Don’t be put off by the title of the initiative, it’s open to everyone no matter where you live in the country to take part – every bit of litter that isn’t picked off the ground will eventually make its way through our waterways to the sea.

 The Big Beach Clean is Clean Coasts’ annual call to action to remove litter from Irish beach at the end of the bathing season.
 During the Big Beach Clean, Clean Coasts volunteers are asked to carry out marine litter surveys to quantify the amount and types of litter on Irish beaches.
 These surveys are aimed at heightening awareness about the issue of marine litter and serve as an indicator of the magnitude of the problem.